obiwanus/focus-zig/LOG.md

 # TODO
-- Open files relatively to the currently active buffer
 - Open 2 editors with the same buffer (if opening side by side)
 - [bug] Fix cursor positioning on horizontal scroll
 - Multiple cursors